vmleon/oci-multiplayer-old/livelabs/devops/infra1/infra1.md

 ## Task 2: Apply foundational infrastructure

-1. Change to the folder `tf-env` where all the foundational infrastructure definitions are.
+1. Change to the folder `deploy/devops/tf-env` where all the foundational infrastructure definitions are.

     ```bash
-    <copy>cd tf-env</copy>
+    <copy>cd deploy/devops/tf-env</copy>
     ```

   ![xxx](images/tfenv.png)